 I was in therapy every day with the psychiatrists.
 When you get there, you have no choice.
 You expel everything you feel.
 It was also the beginning of more specific medication: antidepressants.
 The drugs were taken like in the movies: in the nurses’ office, at specific times, in line with the other patients.
 It was an unreal place, but I still made friends.
 We try to stand for each other between those whom life has beaten down.

 My parents took care of my son, and I had special permission from my psychiatrist to see my son at the hospital or at the shopping mall across the street from the hospital with my father.
 It helped me in my treatment.
 My boy was the reason why I didn’t want to put an end to my life.

 Over time, I was allowed, with permission, to go to the shopping mall or to my apartment for a few hours.
 I felt isolated from the rest of the world.
-I only saw my then spouse for a maximum of 20 minutes a day (and that was when he came to see me).
 My friends came in turn, especially my best friend.
 It was a breath of fresh air from the hospital atmosphere.
 After three weeks in the hospital, I was permitted to go back home to my routine.
 I left the hospital two days before my son’s first birthday.
 My psychiatrist at the hospital made the decision to enroll me in a specialized mental health day centre, where I would be able to learn how to live with depression.
 I was beginning to have hope for the future again.

 THE DAY CENTRE